 In circumstances where there are ongoing concerns about personal safety and domestic violence, children can also be expressly named as persons protected by an order under the Queensland Domestic and Family Violence Protection Act.

-Brisbane family lawyers at Best Wilson Buckley Family Law take allegations of risk of harm to children seriously and can help guide you through the options to ensure an optimal outcome for your children.
+As family lawyers, we take allegations of risk of harm to children seriously and can help guide you through the options to ensure an optimal outcome for your children.